Diebold Safe &

 the door, is not milled from one piece as is customary in most other time locks,

-by Diebold throughout their production.
+by Diebold throughout their production until the 1960's.
 Kirks was also known for

 his bolt motor patent which appeared with many Diebold time installations.